Puerto Rico under hurricane warning as TS Fiona approaches

 Lester was expected to remain a tropical storm until hitting the Mexican coast.
 Forecasters warned of potential dangers from heavy rains.

-The storm had maximum sustained winds of 40 mph (65 kph) late Friday.
-It was centered 85 miles (140 kilometers) southeast of Acapulco and moving moving northwest at 10 mph (17 kph).
+The storm had maximum sustained winds of 40 mph (65 kph) on Saturday.
+It was centered 85 miles (140 kilometers) east-southeast of Acapulco and moving northwest at 10 mph (17 kph).

-A tropical storm warning was up from Puerto Escondido to Zihuatanejo.
-The hurricane center said Lester could drop from 3 to 6 inches (8 to 15 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 12 inches (30 centimeters).
+The hurricane center said Lester could drop from 8 to 12 inches (20 to 31 centimeters) of rain on the coasts of upper Guerrero state and Michoacan state, with isolated areas getting 16 inches (41 centimeters).